Pris0300/Smart-Glasses-for-the-Visually-Impaired/README.md

 **1. Mobile Application** – Connecting to Vuzix Blade smart glasses to access video.

-**2. Machine Learning Model** – Responsible for real-time object classification and recognition.
-📌 This is the part I contributed to and is the focus of this repository.
+**2. Machine Learning Model** – Responsible for real-time object classification and recognition *(This is the part I contributed to and is the focus of this repository)*.

 **3. Cloud Infrastructure** – Designed to support Federated Learning and remote processing.